Do you dream of sitting in your studio slathering generous layers of oil paint

 to make, so if you thought arts would be easy, think again.
 Some disciplines

-are specialized and closer to what most people thing of as art, such as painting
+are specialized and closer to what most people think of as art, such as painting

-and learning to use a flanger, while there are other disciplines of 'arts'
+and learning to use a pastels, while there are other disciplines of 'arts'

 that could include everything from history to literature.